 Omega-3s are important in helping with cholesterol and triglyceride levels.
 They're an essential part of our diets and an important one to make sure you have enough of as a vegan.

 In addition to supplements, your body can most likely convert high amounts of plant-sourced ALA into DHA and EPA.
 It's ideal to consume about 1,100 mg of ALA a day.
 Some of the best foods to find this type of omega-3 is flaxseed oil, walnuts, and chia seeds.

 These four are important supplements to focus on, but vegans take a wide range of other supplements as well.
 Other ones to think about including in your diet would be Vitamin D and Iodine.

 There has been an ongoing debate in the realm of soy and recent studies showing that it may not actually be all that good for you.
 Soy used to be the go-to alternative for vegetarians and vegans alike, but now it's getting side glances and skepticism from a lot of the meat-free community.
 So, what's the deal with soy?

 The biggest problem with soy is that 90% of the soy produced in the US is genetically modified and oftentimes sprayed with herbicide, which could be linked to negative health effects.

 In addition, there have been studies that find soy affects estrogen receptors in the body and disrupts normal hormone functioning.
-Because of this questionable hormonal imbalance, it's recommended not to use soy-based formula for infants.
+Because of this questionable hormonal imbalance, it's recommended not to use a soy-based formula for infants.

 There are multiple studies and arguments over soy, and I encourage you to do your own research before deciding to include or exclude it in your diet.
-If you do want to eat soy, our recommendation would be to look for more natural forms and to to stay away from the highly processed kinds often found in grocery stores.
+If you do want to eat soy, our recommendation would be to look for more natural forms and to stay away from the highly processed kinds often found in grocery stores.